MAT Programs in Tennessee

 What is Medication-Assisted Treatment?

-This approach is most often utilized for people with either an alcohol or opioid addiction, as both of these substances have high rates of relapse due to their extremely addictive nature.
+This approach is most often utilized for people with either an alcohol or opioid addiction, as both of these substances have high rates of relapse due to their highly addictive nature.
 If someone is concerned they may have an addiction, they can take our addiction assessment to see if they would need MAT.
-Our MAT programs at Tennessee Valley Recovery treat opioid and alcohol addiction in Knoxville, Tennessee.
+Our MAT program in Knoxville treats opioid and alcohol addiction.

 How Does Medication-Assisted Treatment Work?

-During medication-assisted treatment in Knoxville, our team works closely with clients to assess their needs.
+Our team works closely with clients during medication-assisted treatment programs in Tennessee to assess their needs.
 Our physician will determine which FDA-approved medications are appropriate for a patient during opioid and alcohol addiction treatment.
 These medications help normalize brain chemistry by reducing withdrawal symptoms and helping to control physical cravings.
-We provide MAT under medical supervision and in combination with therapy.
+Our Tennessee MAT programs are under medical supervision and work in combination with therapy.

 Therefore, our clients receive behavioral therapy alongside medication-assisted treatment to build and strengthen their coping skills.
-Since we recognize that addiction is a disorder that affects people both physically and mentally, we know that recovery starts with a methodical approach.
-During our Tennessee MAT programs, we help our clients tackle physical symptoms while developing coping tools for a lasting recovery.
+Since we recognize that addiction is a disorder that affects people both physically and mentally, we know that recovery starts with a systematic approach.
+During our Knoxville MAT services, we help our clients tackle physical symptoms while developing coping tools for a lasting recovery.

 Medication-Assisted Treatment for Opioid Addiction

-The three medications currently approved for use in opioid MAT programs are methadone, naltrexone, and buprenorphine.
-These medications all work to help people addicted to opioids because they interact with the same area of the brain that the drugs do.
-This tricks your brain into thinking that you are still using opioids, which makes it significantly easier to stay clean and avoid future drug use.
+The three medications currently approved for use in the opioid MAT program are methadone, naltrexone, and buprenorphine.
+These medications all work to help people addicted to opioids, like fentanyl and heroin, because they interact with the same area of the brain that the drugs do.
+This approach tricks your brain into thinking that you are still using opioids, which makes it significantly easier to stay clean and avoid future drug use.

-Each of these medications has slightly different effects on users, giving clients different options to suit their treatment needs.
-At our Tennessee MAT programs, we use the following medications for opioid use disorders:
+Each medication has slightly different effects on users, giving clients various options to suit their treatment needs.
+At our MAT program in Knoxville, we use the following medications for opioid use disorders:

 Methadone

 Methadone works to reduce cravings for opioids and withdrawal symptoms and also prevents users from getting high if they do use opioids.
-Methadone is available in liquid, powder, and pill form and is taken daily.
-The medication is generally taken for at least twelve months, with some individuals requiring longer use in order to remain opioid-free.
+It is available in liquid, powder, and pill form and for daily use for at least twelve months, with some individuals requiring longer use to remain opioid-free.

 Naltrexone

 Naltrexone blocks the euphoric and sedative effects that opioids provide, which prevents the user from getting high if they do use opioids.
 It can be taken daily in pill form or as an extended-release injectable administered monthly.
-Naltrexone is typically used for at least a twelve-week period.
+Naltrexone is typically for at least twelve weeks.

 Buprenorphine

 This medication produces an effect similar to low-dosage uses of opioids, causing the body to feel as if it has used them.
-This helps reduce and eliminate withdrawal symptoms and cravings for actual opioids.
+Hence, withdrawal symptoms and cravings for opioids decrease.
 The amount of time a person uses buprenorphine depends on their specific needs, and the length of treatment may be long-term.

 Medication-Assisted Treatment for Alcohol Addiction